 Win Tickets ($36): Gilla Band @ Mission Theater | Irish Post Punk, Noise Rock

-We are giving away a pair of tickets to Gilla Band @ Mission Theater on February 13.
+We are giving you another chance to WIN a pair of tickets to Gilla Band @ Mission Theater on February 13.
 To win, comment below on this post why you’d like to attend.
 Winner will be drawn and emailed February 6.

 From our sponsors: